josephbisaillon/gulp-cache-refresh/README.md

     "temp-write": "1.1.0"

 ## Usage
-First, install `gulp-cache-bust` as a development dependency:
+First, install `gulp-cache-refresh` as a development dependency:

-`npm install --save gulp-cache-bust`
+`npm install --save gulp-cache-refresh`

 Then, add it to your `gulpfile.js`: